Salary to Hourly Calculator: Annual Salary to Hourly Rate

 Key Insight

 The salary-to-hourly conversion exposes the hidden cost of salaried overwork.
-A salaried role at $83,200 looks like $40/hour on the standard 2,080-hour basis — but salaried employees aren't paid overtime, so a culture of 50- to 60-hour weeks silently cuts the effective hourly rate by 20% to 40%.
-When comparing a salaried offer against an hourly or contractor rate (which IS paid per hour), use the realistic hours for the salaried role.
+A salaried role at $83,200 looks like $40/hour on the standard 2,080-hour basis — but properly classified exempt employees aren't paid overtime, so a culture of 50- to 60-hour weeks silently cuts the effective hourly rate by about 20% to 33%.
+When comparing a salaried offer against an hourly or contractor rate (which IS paid per hour), use realistic hours for the salaried role.
 A 'higher' salary at 55 hours/week often pays less per hour than a 'lower' hourly rate at 40.

 Why benefits make salaried jobs worth more than hourly equivalent